-Construct footing, pedestal, drilled pier, grade beams and wings and install anchor rodassemblies for sign foundation in accordance with the Foundations and Anchor Rod Assemblies for Metal Poles provision.
+Construct footings, pedestals, drilled piers, grade beams and wings and install anchor rod assemblies for sign foundations in accordance with the Foundations and Anchor Rod Assemblies for Metal Poles provision.

-Generic Signal Item (ITS Overhead DMS Footing) will be measured and paid in cubic yards.
+Overhead Footings will be measured and paid in cubic yards.
 Sign foundations will be measured as the cubic yards of foundation concrete for footings, pedestals, drilled piers, grade beams and wings shown on the accepted submittals.
 The contract unit price for Overhead Footings will be full compensation for providing labor, tools, equipment and foundation materials, stabilizing or shoring excavations and supplying concrete, reinforcing steel, conduit, anchor rod assemblies and any incidentals necessary to construct sign foundations.
-No additional payment will be provided for Subsurface Investigations required by the Engineer, as they will be considered incidental to the pay item.
+Subsurface investigations required by the Engineer will be paid as extra work in accordance with Article 104-7 of the 2018 Standard Specifications.